cosmos/sdk-tutorials/interchain-exchange/tutorial/01-app-design.md

 ## Overview

-Assume you have two blockchains, one on `Venus`, one on `Mars`.
-The token to use on Venus is called `vcx`, the token on Mars `mcx`.
+Assume you have two blockchains: `Venus` and `Mars`.
+The native token on Venus is called `vcx`, the token on Mars is `mcx`.
-When exchanging a token from Mars to Venus, on the Venus blockchain you would end up with an IBC `voucher` token that looks like `ibc/Venus/mcx`.
-The IBC path indicates the path of the token.
+When exchanging a token from Mars to Venus, on the Venus blockchain you would end up with an IBC `voucher` token with a denom that looks like `ibc/B5CB286...A7B21307F `.
+The long string of characters after `ibc/` is a denom trace hash of a token transferred through IBC.
+Using the blockchain's API you can get a denom trace from that hash.
+Denom trace consists of a `base_denom` and a `path`.
+In our example, `base_denom` will be `mcx` and the `path` will contain pairs of ports and channels through which the token has been transferred.
+For a single-hop transfer `path` will look like `transfer/channel-0`.
+Learn more about token paths in [ICS 20](https://github.com/cosmos/ics/tree/master/spec/ics-020-fungible-token-transfer).
 This token `ibc/Venus/mcx` cannot be sold back using the same orderbook.
 If you want to "reverse" the exchange and receive back the Mars token, a new orderbook `ibc/Venux/mcx` to `mcx` needs to be created.

 ## Order books